Joseph-Burke/Apple-Main-Page/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps:

 - Download this repository and open the zip file to a location of your choosing.
 - Open the index.html file in your browser of preference.